The Final Few Moments

 He smiled, thanked her, and moved his laptop to one side to make room on his tray table for the cup, then turned his attention to work.
 The Medalytics division, which had taken a clever algorithm developed by the company’s founder and created an analytics business to help physicians make treatment decisions based on research and evidence about patient outcomes, was lagging in performance, although the potential for profit existed because sales were robust; the company had been a solid acquisition target for HealthTask.
 The biggest issue for Medalytics was bloat and operational inefficiency.
 After a year of trying to integrate the new employees into HealthTask, Robert had finally concluded there needed to be headcount reductions at corporate headquarters and in Buffalo, and afterwards Medalytics would move its operations to Westchester—and Robert could return home.

-He reviewed his most recent spreadsheets that calculated three-year revenue projections and potential cost savings from moving Medalytics to HealthTask’s headquarters and cutting extraneous personnel—81 employees would lose their jobs, 20 percent of the combined company’s workforce, 51 from Medalytics and 30 at HealthTask.
-He was loathe to recommend the cuts, but he didn’t successfully complete this project and integrate Medalytics, he might be the one that gets sent packing.
+He reviewed his most recent spreadsheets that calculated three-year revenue projections and potential cost savings from moving Medalytics to HealthTask’s headquarters and cutting extraneous personnel—81 employees would lose their jobs, 10 percent of the combined company’s workforce, 51 from Medalytics and 30 at HealthTask.
+He was loath to recommend the layoffs, but if he didn’t successfully complete this project and integrate Medalytics, he might be the one that gets sent packing.
 The way to ensure his own success was to sacrifice others.
 This was simply the way things shook out in a competitive economy, where every percentage point of profit was precious, where the fittest survived and the alphas thrived.

 It may be shallow and demeaning to reduce the layers of their long relationship to base sexual terms, but for Robert, a strong physical bond was the spring that fed all the emotional tributaries connecting him and Sasha.
 Without sex, love withers.
 He didn’t need to swallow a pill to make love to his wife, but who knows what might change in a few years, if that twenty percent yearly decline might become fifty percent, or worse.
 All the more reason to take advantage of virility while you have it.
 Not that he did over the weekend.